robjmills/slacklink/README.md

 At the moment you won't be able to build this extension yourself without my private key.
 However, you can modify all code within the `src` directory and then load this into `chrome://extensions/` using *"Load Unpacked Extension"*.
 If you think you've made some useful feature or security updates then please send through a pull request.

 ## Release History
+- 0.0.17 - PR merged to update to new webhook structure
 - 0.0.16 - Added ability to override the default posting channel within the slacklink popup
 - 0.0.15 - Fixed ability to send to @username aswell as #channel
 - 0.0.14 - Added ability to send form with keyboard [by m10l](https://github.com/m10l)